Have you wondered what you could do to improve your holiday home reviews? Often it’s the little added touches...

 Our team check our agency managed properties on arrival and departure, to ensure that any damage is identified as soon as possible.
 We also carry out winter checks, which can identify any issues from leaks to boiler problems, and make sure your property is as secure as possible during the out of season months.

 Some areas are particularly attractive to dog owners – particularly those with good walks, dog-friendly beaches and attractions that welcome pets.
 Needless to say, South Devon is one of these areas!
-If you accept dogs at your holiday home, it does open the property up to a much larger clientele as so many people have pets – in fact, about one in three holidays in the UK, people bring a dog with them.
+If you accept dogs at your holiday home, it does open the property up to a much larger clientele as so many people have pets – in fact, over one in three holidays in the UK, people bring a dog with them.
 There’s a growing market of people not going abroad because they have a dog.
 Many of these people want a high-standard property, and don’t want to leave their dog behind, so there’s a good argument for going dog-friendly.

 However, there are some things to keep in mind, including the possibility of extra cleaning costs, and also the implications it may have for those with allergies.
 Customers are required to pay a £25 pet charge per dog per week, which can help cover any additional cleaning costs, should there be any, or create extra income for our owners.
 Owners are also often concerned that dogs can cause damage, but we find most dog owners are very respectful of properties, and behave in accordance with the booking conditions, ensuring their dogs are not permitted on the furniture, or left unattended in the property.

 For additional information on this topic, read our in depth guide on should I make my holiday home dog-friendly?